-If you are looking for ways to make your home more energy efficient in sweltering NC summers, sealing your attic with spray foam insulation is one of the best investments you can make.
+If you are looking for ways to make your home more energy efficient in sweltering NC summers, sealing your attic with attic spray foam insulation in Cary is one of the best investments you can make.
 Insulation provides thermal resistance to convective and conductive heat flow.
-Conductive is the heat that moves through materials, such as your roof, wood in your attic, and sheet rock in your ceiling.
-Convective heat flow is how heat circulates through your home, such as how warm air rises and cool air sinks.
+Conductive is the heat that moves through materials, such as your roof, wood in your attic, and sheetrock in your ceiling.
+Convective heat flow is how heat circulates through your homes, such as how warm air rises and cool air sinks.

 Insulating your attic blocks the natural movement of heat flowing into cooler parts of your home.
 This means a more comfortable living space and lower electric bills.